ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 .. sectnum::
 .. contents::

 Most languages have native support for writing strings with newlines.
 Rust supports it out of the box with the normal ``"`` syntax, Python and Scala have ``"""`` syntax, and Javascript/Typescript has backticks.
-This proposal recommends adding ``"""`` as a delimiter which starts and ends a multiline string that automatically ignores whitespace up to the same column as the initial double quote.
+This proposal recommends adding ``"""`` as a delimiter which starts and ends a multiline string that automatically strips the common whitespace prefix from lines.

+This proposal is heavily influenced by Java's text blocks in `JEP 378 <https://openjdk.org/jeps/378>`_.

 Motivation
 ----------

-Currently you could do this with ``unlines`` (more commonly) or line continuations:
+Currently you could do this with ``unlines`` (more commonly) or line continuations (`"gaps" <https://www.haskell.org/onlinereport/haskell2010/haskellch2.html#x7-200002.6>`_):

 ::